 Disrupting the climate status quo

-But climate change is not just about threats and challenges; it is also about opportunities to transform the way we produce and use energy.
+Climate change is not just about threats and challenges; it is also about opportunities to transform the way we produce and use energy.
 Investment in clean energy over the last decade grew from less than $50 billion to over $250 billion per year.
 The International Energy Agency projects that cumulative investment in the power sector may reach nearly $17 trillion from 2012–2035, including $6.4 trillion in renewable energy technologies.
-In terms of demand, today nearly 1.3 billion people are without access to electricity and the anticipated growth in energy use will largely come from developing countries.

 To confront our shared climate change challenge head-on, we need to catalyze clean energy, climate adaptation, and resilient technologies, and disrupt the status quo.
 To accomplish this, we must harness both the best entrepreneurs and technologies to meet the growing demand for energy with the common goal of providing access to sustainable clean energy and economic development.